NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 - The competent authority to deploy the student for co-curricular activities can be the Director / Dy.
 Director / Professor – in – Charge / other internal authorities nominated by the Director / the Student Council members who should take prior approval from the Director / Dy.
 Director.

-- In case of Central and Society activities, the same should be signed by the Society Directors.
+- In case of Central and Society activities, the same should be signed by the University Directors.

 - Once a student manager submit his/her/their requisition, they are entitled to get the Acknowledgment form duly signed by the respective faculty.
 Student managers are advised to preserve the acknowledgment form for the further reference.